zmwaris/hardcode/_posts/2023-05-22-oops-advanced-concepts.markdown

 ---
 layout: post
-title:  "Defining Variables and Functions in Programming"
+title:  "OOPs and Advanced concepts in programming"
-date:   2023-04-02 09:25:11 +0530
+date:   2023-05-22 09:25:11 +0530
 categories: jekyll update
 ---
-### What are varibles and functions?
+### What is OOP?

-#### Variables:
+#### OOP:

-Whenever in programming you need to store a value which is to be used in the logic of programming then we store the value in a variable.
+Whenever in programming you need to store a value which can either be a constant or another variable we assign variables.
 Variables are defined to use the DRY(Don't Repeat Yourself) method.
 Highly used where multiple instances of a same object are used in the code.

 #### Variables are defined as follows: